The news shatters Katy’s world. Her husband, Simon, has been murdered in a remote Cambodian border township. What was he doing there?

 ‘Hurry, hurry!’ calls one of the workers.
 ‘Into the cars, quickly.
 Run!’

 Shots ring out.
-In the gloom of the stairway the Australian man feels a primal terror twisting his stomach, knowing he is trapped.
-He steps uncertainly into the alley, hands raised in surrender.
-Forced onto his knees, he stares into the cold eyes of a man devoid of compassion.
-The gunman walks behind him and for a second he feels a cold pressure against the skin on the back of his head.
-The gunman fires twice.
+In the gloom of the stairway, a primal terror twists the stomach of the Australian man.
+He knows he is trapped.
+He is a man from a different age, brave enough, still believing in a code of chivalry.
+He steps into the alley, hands raised in surrender.
+Forced onto his knees, he stares into the indifferent eyes of a man devoid of honour or compassion.
+The gunman walks behind him and, for a second, the Australian man feels a cold pressure against the skin on the back of his head.
+The gunman fires.
 Simon Bailey crumples forward, face down into the dirt and litter.
 He dies instantly.

 One of the young girls turns and screams as she reaches the safety of the first SUV.